openandclose/tosixinch/docs/intro.rst

   `ftfy <http://ftfy.readthedocs.io>`__
   and `chardet <http://chardet.readthedocs.io>`__,
   you can do smarter encode detection and configurations.

-* If you have installed ``ebook-convert`` above,
-  The script can convert epub, mobi or other format files to pdf.
-  It just wraps ``ebook-convert``, so there is not much reason to run our script in this case, but you can use the same API and configurations.

 * It has simple TOC (table of contents) rebounding feature, adding one level of structure.